cepdnaclk/e19-3yp-Attendance-Monitoring-and-Access-Authentication-with-Face-Recognition/docs/README.md

 permalink: index.html

 # Please update this with your repository name and project title
-repository-name: eYY-3yp-project-template
+repository-name: e19-3yp-Attendance-Monitoringand-Access-Authentication-with-Face-Recognition
-title: Project Template
+title: Attendance Monitoring and Access Authentication with Face Recognition
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"